-Pedram Esfandiary is an attorney in the Los Angeles office of Baum, Hedlund, Aristei & Goldman, PC., where he concentrates his practice on class actions, consumer fraud litigation, pharmaceutical drug liability and toxic tort injuries.
+Pedram Esfandiary is an attorney in the Los Angeles office of Baum Hedlund Aristei & Goldman, where he concentrates his practice on toxic tort injuries, pharmaceutical drug liability, class actions, consumer fraud litigation and police misconduct lawsuits.

 Pedram joined Baum Hedlund in September 2016 as a law clerk and was hired as an attorney in December 2016 after passing the California bar exam.
 Before joining the firm, Pedram pursued a Master of Laws degree (his second post-graduate degree) at the University of Southern California Gould School of Law, where he was admitted on a merit scholarship.